bloker0000/MultyUI/README.md

 - Put `seperator = true` on elements to add a visual line between them
 - Use the `info` property to add descriptions that help users understand what things do
 - The `callback` function runs whenever the value changes
-- Configs save to a folder called "milenium" in your executor's workspace
+- Configs save to a folder called "multyUI" in your executor's workspace

 ---

-Made with love.
-Have fun building cool stuff!
+Made by Multyply